 The term “secular stagnation” refers to a state of little or no economic growth – in other words, an environment where the economy is essentially stagnant.
 “Secular” in this context simply means “long term.”
-The term was invented by Alvin Hansen in the 1930s, during the Great Depression, and was revived largely by Lawrence Summers.
+The term was coined by Alvin Hansen in the 1930s, during the Great Depression, and was revived largely by Lawrence Summers.

 Summers is a Keynesian economist who previously held the position of Chief Economist of the World Bank.
 He also served as Treasury Secretary under President Bill Clinton and as Director of the National Economic Council under President Barack Obama.

 - The theory of secular stagnation was first put forward in the 1930s, during the Great Depression, and more recently revived by economist Lawrence Summers, who served as an economic advisor in both the Clinton and Obama administrations.

 - The primary tenets of the theory are that the lack of investing, due to an increased tendency toward saving, and the lack of an aggressive (i.e., high spending) government fiscal policy are the primary causes of a state of economic stagnation, where there is little discernible economic growth.

 - Opponents of the secular stagnation theory argue that the theory’s alleged condition of exaggerated saving is largely a myth and that the true culprit holding down economic growth is increased government regulation and fiscal intervention.